Children born between 1 September 2010 and 31 August 2011 – or currently educated in Year Six – should start secondary school in September 2022.

 Applications to Other Year Groups

 For a place in a school sixth form, please apply directly to the school.
+Our Secondary School Admissions Guide 2022-23 contains a list of schools with 6th forms.

 Information regarding home-to-school transport can be found on our school transport page.